Table 1. Estimated Relative and Absolute Risk of Developing Colorectal Cancer (CRC) continued...

 Primary prevention (eliminating the causes of CRC in people with genetically increased risk) is addressed later in this section.

 State of the evidence base

-Currently there are no published randomized controlled trials of screening in people with a genetically increased risk of CRC and few controlled comparisons.
-While a randomized trial with a no-screening arm is not feasible, there is a need for well-designed studies comparing various screening methods or differing periods of time between screening procedures.
-A published observational study that compared screened with unscreened (by choice) controls evaluated a 15-year experience with 252 relatives at risk for LS, 119 of whom declined screening.
-Eight of 133 (6%) in the screened group developed CRC, compared with 19 in the unscreened group (16%, P = .014).
+Currently, there are no published randomized controlled trials of surveillance in people with a genetically increased risk of CRC and few controlled comparisons.
+While a randomized trial with a no-surveillance arm is not feasible, there is a need for well-designed studies comparing various surveillance methods or differing periods of time between procedures.
+An observational study that compared surveilled subjects with unsurveilled (by choice) controls evaluated a 15-year experience with 252 relatives at risk of LS, 119 of whom declined surveillance.
+Eight of 133 (6%) in the surveilled group developed CRC, compared with 19 in the unsurveilled group (16%, P = .014).
 In general, however, people with genetic risk have been excluded from the trials of CRC screening that have been published thus far, so it is not possible to estimate effectiveness by subgroup analyses.
-Therefore, prevention in these patients cannot be based on strong evidence of effectiveness, as is ordinarily relied on by expert groups when suggesting screening guidelines.
+Therefore, prevention in these patients cannot be based on strong evidence of effectiveness, as is ordinarily relied on by expert groups when suggesting screening or surveillance guidelines.

 Given these considerations, clinical decisions are based on clinical judgment.
 These decisions take into account the biologic and clinical behavior of each kind of genetic condition, and possible parallels with patients at average risk, for whom screening is known to be effective.

 The evidence base for the effectiveness of screening in average-risk people (those without apparent genetic risk) is the benchmark for considering an approach to people at increased risk.
 (Refer to the PDQ summary on Screening for Colorectal Cancer for more information.)